 This was a time when Seattle was still somewhat provincial and just on the cusp of becoming the Pacific Rim megapolis, high-tech Mecca and Manhattan of skyscrapers it is today.
 Largely this meant populating it with kitschy restaurants (The Twin Teepees, Clark’s Clock, the Doghouse) and classic theaters (the Coliseum, the Harvard Exit, the Green Lake Aquatheater) that have disappeared, and landscapes (Old Highway 99, the waterfront, the U District) that have since changed beyond recognition.

 As part of this tribute to the Vanished Seattle, I also couldn’t resist enlisting the Seattle Post-Intelligencer into the story.
-This venerable newspaper, the state’s oldest (which had been publishing since the Civil War) was an institution I well knew, having worked there off and on for more than thirty years until it closed in 2009.
+This venerable newspaper, the state’s oldest ("The Voice of the Northwest Since 1863") was an institution I well knew, having worked there off and on for more than thirty years until it closed in 2009.
 It won Pulitzer Prizes, produced great novelists from its staff (Frank Herbert and Tom Robbins were both working there in 1969) and served as the backdrop or setting or element of innumerable movies (Black Widow, This Boy’s Life) but, as far as I knew the P-I had never lent itself to a quasi-factual historical mystery in which Seattle and its past play such a crucial role.

 Another decision I came to before sitting down to write was to allow the story to be a Ragtime-like panorama of real-life characters (mostly background characters) from the world of journalism (old P-I friends Florence Frye and Royal Brougham), politics (Richard Nixon, Ronald Reagan), the Counterculture (Jerry Garcia, William Kunstler) and Hollywood (Vilmos Zsigmond, Paul Newman).